How destructive are termites?

 Local Treatment with a foaming agent

-And physical removal of the infested wood.
+And physical removal and repair of the infested wood.

 Do I have ants or termites ?

 This can be a very troublesome question.
 Some of the flying winged ants can resemble the winged-swarming termite.